 ASRs consist of materials, ASRs in progress and finished ASRs.
 ASRs in progress and finished ASRs include materials, labor and other direct and indirect costs used in their production.
 Finished ASRs are valued using a discrete bill of materials, which includes an allocation of labor and direct overhead based on assembly hours.
 Depreciation expense on ASRs is recorded using the straight-line method over their estimated expected lives, which currently ranges from 3 to 5 years.
-Depreciation expense of finished ASRs included in research and development expense amounted to \$2 and \$14, depreciation expense of finished ASRs included in sales and marketing expense and \$13 and \$13, and depreciation expense amounted to \$409 and \$295 for the three-months ended June 30, 2023 and 2022, respectively.
-Depreciation expense amounted to \$41 and \$34, depreciation expense of finished ASRs included in sales and marketing expense amounted to \$470 and \$602 for the six-months ended June 30, 2023 and 2022, respectively.
+Depreciation expense of finished ASRs included in research and development expense amounted to \$2 and \$14, depreciation expense of finished ASRs included in cost of revenue, net amounted to \$409 and \$295 for the three-months ended June 30, 2023 and 2022, respectively.
+Depreciation expense of finished ASRs included in research and development expense amounted to \$4 and \$34, depreciation expense of finished ASRs included in sales and marketing expense amounted to \$13 and \$27, and depreciation expense included in cost of revenue, net amounted to \$700 and \$602 for the six-months ended June 30, 2023 and 2022, respectively.